rusitschka/openwrt-mikrotik/README.md

 file system.
 The resulting Docker images/containers will be up to 12G each in size and can be deleted after the build finished.

-The whole process takes more than 2h on a modern CPU.
+The whole process takes about 45 minutes on a modern CPU.
-`make` is not run in parallel due to build stability.